GouravSharma15/GouravSharma15/README.md

 🤝 I’m looking to collaborate on SQL, EXCEL, and DATA VISUALIZATION PROJECTS Using POWER BI, LOOKER or TABLEAU etc.

-📫 You can reach out to me on 7978152641/shgaurav42.gs@gmail.com or via LinkedIn (
+📫 You can reach out to me on 7978152641/shgaurav42.gs@gmail.com or via LinkedIn.

 👀 I’m into Guitar,Travel,Snooker,Chess,Astronomy and few more stuff.
 Let's turn data into knowledge together!